ddella/K3s-Cluster/13_Create_API-LB4.md

 ---

-# Install Keepalived (master and slave)
+# Install Keepalived
-Let's get our hands dirty and learn about the installation and basic configuration of `keepalived` to server a simple web server.
+`keepalived` is a daemon that implements the VRRP protocol.
+VRRP is a fundamental brick for router failover.
+The Virtual Router Redundancy Protocol (VRRP) is a networking protocol that provides for automatic assignment of a VIP and MAC address to participating hosts.
+Let's get our hands dirty and learn about the installation and basic configuration of `keepalived`.
 This section applies to both server, `k3s1vrrp1` and `k3s1vrrp2`.

 This is a short guide on how to install `keepalived` package on Ubuntu 24.04:
 ```sh